sadishihab/sadishihab.github.io/index.md

 I also measure before I ship.
 Three separate attempts to tune my way out of a speech recognition problem were tested and thrown away because the numbers said they didn't work.
 Shipping a change that measures at zero is how systems quietly get worse.

+And I don't trust a metric until I know what it hides.
+On a recent project, FP16 quantization looked fine on mean error while 15% of gripper commands silently flipped sign — close became open.
+The average was healthy and the system was broken.
+Finding that class of failure is most of what reliability work actually is.

 And because I can build both the AI and the cloud infrastructure it runs on, there's no hand-off between the AI person and the DevOps person.
 One contractor, one accountable line.

 <br>